Can you fix a broken penis? Normally, yes.

-There are two basic types of surgery used to repair broken or fractured penis.
+There are two basic types of surgery used to repair or fix a broken penis.

 The most common is done with a procedure that is called "degloving".

 Degloving is VERY invasive surgery.
 The recuperation period is long.
 And there is a great risk of serious side effects.

-Basically, in degloving a penis, the outer skin of the penis is cut all the way around just below the tip of the penis.
+Basically, in degloving, the outer skin of the shaft is cut all the way around just below the tip.

-Then the outer skin is slid down and off the entire length of the penis.
+Then the outer skin is slid down and off the entire length of the shaft.

 It is much like pulling a glove off of your hand.
 In this case, your actual skin is the "glove".

-With degloving, a surgeon can see everything inside the shaft of a penis.
+With degloving, a surgeon can see everything inside the shaft.
 Then he can decide on what needs to be repaired.

 With degloving there is a huge risk of serious side effects.
 These side effects include but are not limited to:

 You will also encounter the risks associated with general anesthesia (which include possible death).